Rollo Armstrong

 Rowland Constantine O'Malley Armstrong (born 8 May 1966), known professionally as both Rollo and R Plus, is an English DJ and music producer.
-He is one half of the remix/production duo Rollo & Sister Bliss and is a founding, non-touring, member of the electronic music group Faithless.
+He is a member of the remix/production duo Rollo & Sister Bliss and is a founding, non-touring member of the electronic music group Faithless.
 He has produced and remixed many tracks for his sister Dido, Rob Dougan, Pet Shop Boys, Simply Red, R. Kelly, U2, Moby, Grace, Tricky and Suede.
-He is also known for producing the UEFA Euro 2008 theme, which is also used as UEFA Super Cup, UEFA Women's Championship, and youth tournaments theme since 2017.
+He is also known for producing the UEFA Euro 2008 theme, which is also used as UEFA Super Cup, UEFA Women's Championship, and youth tournaments theme since 2017 and also UEFA Women's Europa Cup theme.

 Early life

 Rollo was born to an Irish publisher and a French-English poet.
 His younger sister is singer Dido.
 He studied at the University of York and was an active member of the student radio station URY.
 Later bandmate Sister Bliss has claimed that Rollo experiences synaesthesia, seeing "music as colours".